defenseunicorns/defense-unicorns-hugo-theme/userguide/content/en/docs/adding-content/shortcodes/index.md

 {{< /tab >}}
 {{< /tabpane >}}

-The Docsy template provides two shortcodes `tabpane` and `tab` that let you easily create tabbed panes.
+The template provides two shortcodes `tabpane` and `tab` that let you easily create tabbed panes.
 To see how to use them, have a look at the following code block, which renders to a right aligned pane with one disabled and three active tabs:

 ```go-html-template
 {{</* tabpane text=true right=true */>}}